 4. Generate Passwords Automatically

 You hopefully know that using a strong password is paramount to online security.
 We recommend using a password manager to create and save strong passwords.
-But if you don’t want to or can’t do that, Chrome can make passwords for you.
+If you don’t want to try a dedicated app, you can try a built-in Chrome feature.

-Have you ever been on a website, clicked the Back button, and found that you stayed right on the same page?
+Have you ever clicked the Back button on a website and found that you stayed on the same page?
 This is due to websites abusing the History feature in your browser and writing dummy entries that keep you on their page when you click Back.
 Thus, you have to click the button several times quickly to escape.

 Chrome’s developers noticed this and added a flag to battle it.
 Enable it, and websites won’t be allowed to write extra entries into your history unless you interact with the page.